 - What performance metrics should managers focus on when assessing work from home performance?

 There were many great insights during this Q&A. Thank you to everyone who attended and participated live.
-We hope you join us for the next Q&A call.
+We hope you join us live for the next Q&A call.

 Video Contents & Questions Asked